 Benefits of outpatient rehab include:

-- Skills training – Outpatient rehab programs provide skills training, so you can live independently
+- Skills training – Outpatient rehab programs provide skills training so that you can live independently.

-- Treats co-occurring disorders – Outpatient programs can benefit people struggling with addiction plus a mental health disorder, like depression or anxiety through dual diagnosis treatment in MA
+- Treats co-occurring disorders – Outpatient programs can benefit people struggling with addiction and mental health disorders, like depression or anxiety, through dual diagnosis treatment in MA.

 Daily Life in Outpatient Rehab